- Home

 Done With Bukowski

-I’m done with Bukowski done with the stale cigar smoke and bar napkin sonnets Done with the man with the rueful pronouncements poured out like yesterdays draft Done.
+I’m done with Bukowski.
+Done with the stale cigar smoke and bar napkin sonnets.
+Done with the man ~ with the rueful pronouncements poured out like yesterdays brew.
+Done.
 And why not?
-My exes have all married save
+My exes have all

 He Haunts Me Still